 4. How Does Detailing Frequency / Level of Dirtiness Affect Detailing Costs?

 It’s best to avoid going too long between cleans to avoid being charged an extra ‘dirtiness’ price to restore a particularly harsh vehicle.
 If the car is already reasonably clean, this allows the detailers to concentrate on additional aspects of the vehicle that are not visible during a conventional rinse cycle.
 If you do find yourself with a very filthy ride and are considering detailing it, you may want to consider first taking it to a self-serve cleaner to knock down the majority of the rough places.
 This will almost certainly save you money at the detailer.

-If you’re interested in learning more about professional car detailing and live in the Portland/Vancouver area, visit Tans Auto Detailing to schedule an appointment.
+If you’re interested in learning more about professional car detailing and live in Boise, Idaho, visit Tans Auto Detailing to schedule an appointment.